Surendra1410/Dream/README.md

 $ git commit -m "I'm Dhanshri"
 $ git push -u origin main

-5.Use git pull to get your partners change into your repository.Verify that you have the new files.
+Use git pull to get your partners change into your repository.Verify that you have the new files.
 $ cd Project4
 $ git init Project4
 $ git pull https://github.com/Surendra1410/Project4.git

-6.Use git log or git log | less to see a list of changes to the repository.
+Use git log or git log | less to see a list of changes to the repository.
 $ cd Project4
 $ git log
 $ git log --oneline